How Rancho 3M Started

 A Major Turn in Life

 The two single ladies moved to Juarez, Mexico, where they worked at an orphanage to receive training and experience.
 After two years, with the help of a pastor, they purchased a small building on government land in Guadalupe, an arid and sparse town outside of Juarez.
-The horse-shoe shaped building (which is now the visitors’ dorm) became the dormitory of the new orphanage.
+The horse-shoe shaped building (no longer standing) became the dormitory of the new orphanage.

 Publicity from an Unexpected Source

 Irene and Marietta made preparations and prayed, asking the Lord to send the children whom He wanted there.
 Not long after that, a plane filled with illegal drugs crashed close to the building they had just purchased.
 A newspaper reporter from Juarez soon arrived, eager to get a good story.
-Seeing the Ranch, he decided to stay there and wait with the military for the pilot to come back.
+Seeing the Ranch, he decided to stay there and wait with the military for the pilot to come back for the drugs.
 While waiting, the reporter received warm hospitality from Irene; however, the owner of the plane never returned for his illegal cargo.
 After asking Irene many questions, the reporter wrote his story on the Ranch instead.
 Because of this publicity, the word spread quickly about the new orphanage.
 On March 17, 1969, Rancho 3M opened, and Irene accepted her first seven children, who were brought by the Mexican authorities.
-For the first few years of operation, there was no electricity or running water.
+In those early days it was tough going – for the first few years of operation, there was no electricity or running water.

 How Dean Became the Director of Rancho 3M